Boskey/tanzu-cloudnative-runtimes/workshop/content/exercises/02-serving-sample-app.md

 Give the service a few seconds to be re-configured and updated.

-## Move incoming traffic to the new app
+### Move incoming traffic to the new app

+### Refresh the application

-Execute the below to fetch the URL for app again
+Execute the below to fetch the URL for app again.
 ```execute
 kubectl get ksvc {{ session_namespace }}-1 -n {{ workshop_namespace }}
 ```